kubecost/docs/install-and-configure/install/multi-cluster/thanos-setup/configuring-thanos.md

 This feature is only officially supported on [Kubecost Enterprise plans](https://www.kubecost.com/pricing/).
 {% endhint %}

+{% hint style="info" %}
+Thanos-backed configurations are deprecated starting in v2.0 of Kubecost.
+{% endhint %}

 Kubecost leverages Thanos and durable storage for three different purposes:

 1. Centralize metric data for a global multi-cluster view into Kubernetes costs via a Prometheus sidecar